-Table \ref{rates} contains the average misclassification rate over $1000$ simulations by each method on each scenario.
-In addition to the eight classifiers in Section \ref{cltypes}, for each simulation we use $10$-fold cross validation to select the classifier with the best performance on training data.
-Average misclassification rates of the CV-selected classifier are listed in the CV column.
-The column Ratio(CV) contains the percentage difference between the CV-selected (CV) and best (opt) classifier: $\text{Ratio(CV)} =\left \{\text{err(CV)}-\text{err(opt)} \right \} / \text{err(opt)} \times 100\%$.
-For each scenario, the lowest error rates of the eight classifiers are colored in dark green.
-We also use light green to label the ones within the optimal case's margin of error (MOE) for each data scenario $\gamma$: $\text{MOE}_{\gamma}=1.96\times\sigma^*_{\gamma}/\sqrt{1000}$, where $\sigma^*_{\gamma}$ is the sample standard deviation of the best classifier (at scenario $\gamma$)'s error rates from $1000$ simulations.
+Table \ref{rates} contains the average misclassification rates over $1000$ simulations by each method on each scenario.
+In addition, for each simulation, we use $10$-fold cross-validation to select the classifier with the best performance on the training data among the eight classifiers in Section~\ref{cltypes}.
+The average misclassification rates of the CV-selected classifier are listed in the CV column.
+The column Ratio(CV) contains the percentage difference between the CV-selected (CV) and the best (opt) classifier: $\text{Ratio(CV)} =\left \{\text{err(CV)}-\text{err(opt)} \right \} / \text{err(opt)} \times 100\%$.
+For each scenario, the lowest error rates of the eight classifiers are in bold.
+We label those within the optimal case's margin of error (MOE) for each data scenario $\gamma$ in italics: $\text{MOE}_{\gamma}=1.96\times\sigma^*_{\gamma}/\sqrt{1000}$, where $\sigma^*_{\gamma}$ is the sample standard deviation of the best classifier's (at scenario $\gamma$) error rates from $1000$ simulations.
 The simulations enable a comprehensive understanding of the classifiers' behaviors, which we now discuss.

 \begin{itemize} \item[\textendash] \textit{Equal versus Unequal Eigenfunctions}.
-Comparison between the top and bottom half of Table \ref{rates} demonstrates the strength of our copula-based classifiers, especially on unequal eigenfunctions (bottom half).
-By its nature, BC has strong performance when the two groups have the same set of eigenfunctions, and the scores $\xi_{ijk}$ are mutually independent, e.g., in SSDN and SSDV.
-However, when the data have more complicated structure like score tail dependency and location difference, CEN and logistic get better results (SDST, SDDT).
-It is worth noting that in every case with equal eigenfunctions, BCG/BCt are always the ones with closest rates to BC's.
+A comparison between the top and bottom half of Table \ref{rates} demonstrates the strength of our copula-based classifiers, especially on unequal eigenfunctions (bottom half).
+By its nature, BC has strong performance when the two groups have the same set of eigenfunctions and the scores $\xi_{ijk}$ are mutually independent, for example, in SSDN and SSDV.
+However, when the data have a more complicated structure, such as score tail dependency and location difference, CEN and logistic obtain better results (SDST, SDDT).
+Note that in every case with equal eigenfunctions, BCG/BCt are always the ones with rates closest to those of BC.

 On the other hand, when the group eigenfunctions are different, BC and the three non-Bayes classifiers fail to outperform BCG/BCt in any scenario, even though the group eigenspaces remain equal.
-BCG keeps its robust performance of lowest error rates throughout all cases, while BCt is not far behind, and is able to fall into BCG's MOE $50\%$ of the times as labeled.
+BCG maintains its robust performance of lowest error rates throughout all cases.
+BCt is not far behind, and falls into BCG's MOE $50\%$ of the time as labeled.